styx97/chess_racism/README.md

 # chess_racism
 Code to reconstruct the data set from our paper "Are Chess Discussions Racist?
 An Adversarial Hate Speech Data Set."

+Just open the notebook "recreate_dataset.ipynb" inside the folder of the same name and follow the instructions to obtain our released comment set.

 # cite